Easy DIY File Cabinet Makeover With Contact Paper

 Other Contact Paper Designs

-One thing interesting about these choices is that they are all cheaper than the paper we used (not by much).
-However, I was set on wanting to use a modern, geometric blue pattern.
-There are so many amazing contact papers and designs that would really work for this project.
+These choices are cheaper than the paper we used (although not by much).
+However, we were still set on the modern, geometric blue pattern.
+Some so many different colors and designs would really work for this project.

 - Granite/Marble Looking Contact Paper